MartingaleField/MartingaleField.github.io/README.md

 ### [N-Queens](https://leetcode.com/problems/n-queens/)

-The n-queens puzzle is the problem of placing n queens on an n×n chessboard such that no two queens attack each other.
+The n-queens puzzle is the problem of placing n queens on an `n × n` chessboard such that no two queens attack each other.

 ![N-Queens](https://assets.leetcode.com/uploads/2018/10/12/8-queens.png)